- Public Policy

-MAND reaches out to members when it seeks input on a bill for which we plan to provide written or verbal testimony.
+MAND reaches out to members when it seeks input on a bill for which we plan to provide verbal or written testimony.
 Many times, we are looking for members with career expertise in the area impacted by the bill, such as elder care, healthy food access, public food assistance programs and public health.
-We urge any member to get involved in this process, and hope to hear from you when called upon to provide input.
+We urge any member to get involved in this process and also hope to hear from members when called upon to provide input.

 Annual Legislative Event - Day on the Hill

-Each year’s event has a theme, such as nutrition in prevention and wellness, or creative solutions to reduce food insecurity, and MAND members working in the specific area being highlighted are asked to speak at the event.
-The event kicks off with welcome remarks from a state senator or representative who supports public policy and legislation related to nutrition, health and well-being.
+Each year’s event has a theme, such as nutrition in prevention and wellness, creative solutions to reduce food insecurity or reducing malnutrition in seniors.
+MAND members working in the specific area being highlighted are asked to speak at the event.
+The event kicks off with welcome remarks from a state senator(s) or representative(s) who supports public policy and legislation related to nutrition, health and well-being.

 Public Policy Partnerships

-Regulation - DPH & DPL
+Regulation - DPH

 Other regulations impact our profession directly.
-The Division of Professional Licensure (DPL) oversees the Board of Registration of Dietitians and Nutritionists, which grants licenses to qualified dietitians and oversees licensees to ensure they are complying with all requirements relating to ethical practice, ongoing continuing education and license renewal.
-InAugust 2016, DPL staff conducted a “listening tour” across the state to hear any concerns voiced by the public about any licensed profession; MAND members attended to make sure that it was present to hear any concerns about dietetic licensure and the regulation of the practice of dietetics.
+The Bureau of Health Professions Licensure (BHPL) oversees the Board of Registration of Dietitians and Nutritionists, which grants licenses to qualified dietitians and oversees licensees to ensure they are complying with all requirements relating to ethical practice, ongoing continuing education and license renewal. https://www.mass.gov/orgs/bureau-of-health-professions-licensure

-Massachusetts is one of 46 states with dietetic licensure or certification.
+Massachusetts is one of 48 states with dietetic licensure or certification.
 After many years of grassroots advocacy work performed by hundreds of MAND members, the Massachusetts legislature passed a bill in 1999 establishing the Board of Registration of Dietitians and Nutritionists and creating the credential “licensed dietitian/nutritionist” or “LDN” and the process for obtaining state licensure, thereby creating an extra level of protection for the public against those practicing without the proper education, supervised practice and ethical guidelines requisite of the profession.

 The Academy asks all state affiliates to appoint a Consumer Protection Coordinator (CPC).
-MAND’s CPC serves as the liaison to the Board of Registration of Dietitians and Nutritionists, attendingits quarterly meetings to represent MAND, facilitate clear and effective communication between the Board and MAND and address questions pertaining to licensure and continuing education requirements.
+MAND’s CPC serves as the liaison to the Board of Registration of Dietitians and Nutritionists, attending its quarterly meetings to represent MAND, facilitate clear and effective communication between the Board and MAND and address questions pertaining to licensure and continuing education requirements.